InternLM/xtuner/xtuner/configs/llava/README.md

   --image $IMAGE_PATH
 ```

-## MMBench Evaluation
+## Evaluation

+XTuner's LLaVA models can be evaluated using [VLMEvalKit](https://github.com/open-compass/VLMEvalKit).

-XTuner integrates the MMBench evaluation, and you can perform evaluations with the following command!
+For convenience, XTuner also integrates the [MMBench](https://mmbench.opencompass.org.cn/home) evaluation, and you can perform evaluations with the following command!

 ```bash
 xtuner mmbench internlm/internlm-chat-7b \